 In 2001 that group of women broke from the WAAI, and formed the Automotive Women’s Alliance Incorporated.
 While the purpose was primarily the same, AWA, Inc. decided to focus largely on a scholarship program that would support the future of women in the automotive industry.
 In 2002 the Automotive Women’s Alliance became a Foundation (AWAF), and achieved non-profit status.

-Today, AWAF maintains the mission from their inception in 2001, and has awarded over $170,000 in scholarships to women pursuing careers in the automotive industry.
+Today, AWAF maintains the mission from their inception in 2001, and has awarded over $334,500 in scholarships to women pursuing careers in the automotive industry.
 There are more than 200 members from all areas of the industry, at all career levels.
-Kim Ziomek, President of AWAF for the past 8 years, believes that the opportunity for young women just starting their careers to meet experienced top-level professionals is just as important as the opportunity for those top-level professionals to inspire the future of the industry.
+AWAF believes giving opportunities for young women just starting their careers to meet experienced top-level professionals is just as important as the opportunity for those top-level professionals to inspire the future of the industry.

 Proceeds from events, including the annual golf outing, are used to provide these scholarships to women who are either entering into or seeking to further their careers in the automotive field.
 AWAF is always looking for new members who can bring a new perspective to this exclusive group of women.
 Recruiting for members comes mainly through events, panels, social functions, fireside chats, and the annual golf outing.